 Screening Stage Criteria/Factors Considered Consistency with PDARP/PEIS Programmatic and Restoration Types Goals Project ideas were evaluated for consistency with the Replenish and Protect Living Coastal and Marine Resources PDARP/PEIS Programmatic Restoration Goal and the adaptive management processes described in the PDARP/PEIS.
 Project ideas were further evaluated for their ability to support one or more of the PDARP/PEIS other Programmatic Restoration Goals and consistency with FWCI and/or ST Restoration Type goals and Restoration Approaches.
 Project ideas that supported PDARP/PEIS Programmatic Restoration Goals and FWCI and/or ST Restoration Type goals and objectives but did not include implementation activities and were not phased implementation projects (e.g., monitoring, education) were removed and considered for potential elements to incorporate in project ideas that continue in the screening process.
-After screening for consistency with the PDARP/PEIS, the TIG carried forward 58 project ideas: 17 applicable to the FWCI Restoration Type, 35 applicable to the ST Restoration Type, and 6 co- resource ideas.
+The TIG carried forward 58 project ideas: 17 applicable to the FWCI Restoration Type, 35 applicable to the ST Restoration Type, and 6 co-resource ideas.
 Evaluation based on additional Open Ocean TIG criteria Project ideas were evaluated using additional criteria determined by the TIG: The extent to which the idea addressed priorities identified in the public notice for project ideas.
 Whether the project idea was consistent with and addressed restoration for priority species identified in the Fish and Water Column Invertebrates Restoration Strategy (Open Ocean TIG, 2022) or the Strategic Framework for Sea Turtle Restoration Activities (Regionwide TIG, 2017), as applicable.
 Whether the project idea was unlikely to be conducted by other TIGs.
 For project ideas that were proposed as phased implementation, whether future implementation phases would meet screening criteria.
 Project ideas were also evaluated in coordination with subject matter experts for the following criteria: Technical feasibility.
 Whether the project idea had foreseeable issues related to compliance with regulatory (e.g., fishery management, ESA) and/or permitting requirements.
 The "readiness to proceed" with implementation of the project idea.
 The extent to which a project idea could be scaled or leveraged with other funding sources.
 The level of anticipated direct and indirect resource benefits compared to the resource injury.
+The TIG carried forward 40 project ideas: 13 applicable to the FWCI Restoration Type, 24 applicable to the ST Restoration Type, and 3 co-resource ideas.